chuksoo/ISYE-6740-Project---Shoe-Image-Recognition/README.md

 **Evaluation and Final Results**

-The accuracy of the model will be evaluated by comparing its predictions for identifying shoe models with the true labels of the test images using evaluation metrics such as categorical cross-entropy, accuracy, precision, recall, and F1 score.
+The accuracy of the model will be evaluated by comparing its predictions for identifying shoe models with the true labels of the test images using evaluation metrics such as categorical cross-entropy, and accuracy.

 The final result will consist of a trained model capable of accurately identifying Nike shoe models worn by models in photos.
 The success of the project will be determined by the model's ability to achieve a high level of accuracy in identifying the correct shoe models.
 The model can be deployed as a user-facing application, allowing consumers to upload images and receive the corresponding shoe model names as output.